streetsidesoftware/vscode-spell-checker/client/README.md

 ## Release Notes

 ### 0.12.1
+* Ignore anything that looks like a hex value
+* In-document disable / enable the spell checker.

 ### 0.12.0
 * Greatly reduce the amount of time it takes to load this extension